-Results on the breaking strength of the strings clearly showed that the most resistant rope in terms of breaking strength was the cotton and sisal twisted rope, followed by the 100% cotton rope that had similar performance with time at sea (Figure 3).
-The weaker rope appeared to be the looped rope, as it suffered a step drop with time, showing poor performance and very weak after 6 months at sea.
+Results on the breaking strength of the strings clearly showed that the most resistant rope in terms of breaking strength was the cotton and sisal twisted rope, followed by the 100% cotton rope that had similar performance with time at sea (Fig 3).
+The weaker rope appeared to be the looped rope, as it suffered a step drop with time, presenting after 6 months at sea a poor performance.

-Once the strings were too weak to test the breaking strength, measurements were conducted using strands (months 6 to 12) (Figure 4).
-Measurements with the strands comparing 100 % cotton rope with mixed cotton and sisal ropes, showed clearly the robustness of the sisal and cotton rope compared to the one made of 100% cotton.
-Type 3, looped rope was too weak after 6 months to test its breaking strength.
+Once the strings were too weak to test the breaking strength, measurements were conducted using strands (months 6 to 12) (Fig 4).
+Measurements with the strands for cotton rope and mixed, cotton and sisal ropes, showed clearly the robustness of the sisal and cotton rope compared to the one made of 100% cotton.
+Type 3 rope was too weak after 6 moths to test its breaking strength.

-The breaking strength measurements for both, samples in the lagoon as well as for samples anchored offshore showed similar results (Figure 3 and 4).
+The breaking strength measurements for both, samples in the lagoon as well as for samples anchored offshore showed similar results (Fig 3 and 4).